Using Kotlin for Server-side Development

 Back end development has transitioned from monolithic web containers to distributed mesh data-driven applications.
 Complex sites need robust, back end, coding to support it; the backbone of any mobile or web application is a well written server-side code.

 For many years, Java was the go-to language used for building server-side applications.
 Java is the most versatile language, but it also has a fair share of issues.
-Modern applications have advanced requirements that Java fails to fulfill, so we can now use Kotlin as a substitute.
+Modern applications have advanced requirements that Java fails to fulfil, so we can now use Kotlin as a substitute.

 What is Kotlin: